Deception/ Incomplete Disclosure/ Debriefing

 - when appropriate participants will be provided with additional pertinent information regarding participation.

 The timing of the debriefing is also an important consideration.
 Generally, the IRB expects that participants will be debriefed immediately following their participation in the study.
-However, it is possible that an immediate debriefing may compromise study results.
-Participants who have completed the study might tell others about it.
-If they have been debriefed and have been debriefed may share that information with prospective participants, thus compromising the scientific validity of the study.
-The IRB recommends the use of the following strategies to handle this situation.
+However, it is possible that an immediate debriefing may compromise the scientific validity of the study (e.g., participants who have completed the study might tell others about it).
+If this is a possibility, the IRB recommends the use of the following strategies:

 - Give participants a URL where they can get debriefing information and a date upon which it will be available.